Review: 100 ACRES OF HELL (2019)

 Director Hank Leigh Hump and co/second unit directors Lisa Lakeman and Ernest O’Donnell make the most of the dark woods and rural settings to create atmosphere.
 They also make the most Snisky and Anoai’s wrestling backgrounds to stage a great final confrontation that feels like a no disqualification match from the original ECW.
 Jeb’s animal skull mask would fit right in too for that matter.

-There are even cameos by genre staples Eileen Dietz (Clownado, The Exorcist) and Genoveva Rossi (The Litch, Black Wake) as the “Backwoods Beaver magazine cover girl” for name recognition.
+There are even cameos by genre staples Eileen Dietz (Clownado, A Wakefield Project) and Genoveva Rossi (The Litch, Black Wake) as the “Backwoods Beaver magazine cover girl” for name recognition.
 100 Acres Of Hell is a fun throwback.
 One that falls somewhere between Friday The 13th and The Hills Have Eyes.
 Right down to the WTF ending.